feschber/lan-mouse/README.md

 > Otherwise input capture will not work.

 ## Installation
-### Install with cargo
+### Install via cargo
 ```sh
 cargo install lan-mouse
 ```

 ### Download from Releases
-The easiest way to install Lan Mouse is to download precompiled release binaries from the [releases section](https://github.com/feschber/lan-mouse/releases).
+Precompiled release binaries for Windows, MacOS and Linux are available in the [releases section](https://github.com/feschber/lan-mouse/releases).

 For Windows, the depenedencies are included in the .zip file, for other operating systems see [Installing Dependencies](#installing-dependencies).